 Personally I found the cheapest and best Thai massages outside the usual tourist areas.
 I lived in the north in Chiangmai and where the locals would go was usually the cheapest and better massage.
 The one I found while vacationing in the south on phi phi, railay, and Bangkok were much more expensive.

-250 baht can get you a full body massage (1 hour 200 baht) and a heavenly head massage (15 mins 50 baht) in Chang Mai. about 4 years agoAnswered by Paul via WorldNomads.com
+250 baht can get you a full body massage (1 hour 200 baht) and a heavenly head massage (15 mins 50 baht) in Chang Mai. over 4 years agoAnswered by Paul via WorldNomads.com

 1 - Local Massage Shops – Great Value